Sholapur Maharashtra, India Travel Guide

 Public infrastructure, including sidewalks, public transport, and numerous historic locations, are generally not designed for wheelchair accessibility.

-Limited specialized services are available for tourists with visual or hearing impairments.
+Limited specialized services are accessible to tourists with visual or hearing impairments.
 Information signs often lack Braille.

 Entering a temple or a local home means removing your shoes.
 Search for designated shoe-keeping areas or simply leave them outside.